-- Components: components of the navigation toolbar, default all selected; Options: Pan, History, Zoom box, Zoom to max extent, Zoom in/out, Zoom slider
+Components: Components of the navigation toolbal (all selected by default).
+Options: Rotation, zoom to max extent, Back to start, Zoom in/out, Zoom slider

-- Anchor: navigation toolbar alignment, default is ‘left-top’ (use inline f.e. in sidebar); options: inline (for using the element in the sidepane), left-top, left-bottom, right-top, right-bottom
+Position: Navigation toolbar alignment, default is ‘left-top’ (use inline e.g. in sidebar).
+Options: inline (for using the element in the sidepane), left-top, left-bottom, right-top, right-bottom

 You can integrate various different components in the configuration dialog box.
 These components include: